sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/index.md

 6. Ensure the `sourcegraph_db.out` and `codeintel_db.out` files are moved to a safe and secure location.

-#### Restore sourcegraph databases into a new environment
+#### Restore Sourcegraph databases into a new environment

-The following instructions apply **only if you are restoring your databases into a new deployment** of sourcegraph ie: a new virtual machine.
+The following instructions apply **only if you are restoring your databases into a new deployment** of Sourcegraph ie: a new virtual machine.
 If you are restoring a previously running environment, see the instructions for [restoring a previously running deployment](#restoring-sourcegraph-databases-into-an-existing-environment)

 1. Copy the database dump files into the `deploy-sourcegraph-docker/docker-compose` directory.
 2. Start the database services